Norfolk Police investigating bomb threat at Crossroads Elementary

 NORFOLK, Va.
 (WVEC) -- Crossroads Elementary School has been evacuated as police investigate a bomb threat.

+Norfolk Public Schools was alerted to a message sent to a general email address, indicating that an explosive device was successfully planted at Crossroads Elementary, according to Khalilah LeGrand, senior director of communications with the school system.

-The Norfolk Police Department and the Norfolk Fire Rescue are on the scene searching through the building.
+The Norfolk Police Department and the Norfolk Fire Rescue are on the scene investigating.
+The fire marshal and bomb squad also were dispatched to do another sweep of the building along with the K-9 unit.

+As the final sweeps are taking places, kids have been sheltered on buses outside of the school.

+According to LeGrand, no devices of any kind have been found at this point.
+The investigation is continuing.

 12:00 pm.
 Bomb threat @ Crossroads Elementary School.
 Kids have been safely evacauated as a precaution.
 NPD & NFR on scene conducting search— Norfolk Police Dept (@NorfolkPD) March 6, 2017